jamielsmith1118/miniproject2JamieSmith/README.md

 # Project Title

-Simple overview of use/purpose.
+MiniProject 2 - Vulnerability Charts

 ## Description

 This project analyzes a dataset of reported security vulnerabilities using Python, Pandas, and Matplotlib.
 The dataset contains information such as vulnerability title, date, severity, summary, and reference link.

-The primary goal of the project is to answer the question:
+The primary goal of the project is to answer the questions:
 “How have security vulnerabilities trended over time, and how do they break down by severity?”

 To explore this question, the program: